GROW NOURISH HEAL

 I have worked with people with OCD and what I have found is that OCD makes you feel isolated and like you are the only one feeling these intrusive thoughts or experiencing the compulsions and anxiety that accompanies those compulsions.

 The fact is….
-If we were to ask all the people in the United States to come together who had OCD it would fill up the whole city of Los Angeles.
+If we were to ask all the people in the United States to come together who had OCD it would fill up the entire city of Los Angeles.

 You are not alone!
-OCD is a common mental illness with a whole lot of people that have OCD just like you.
+OCD is a common mental illness with many people who have OCD just like you.

 OCD Demands Certainty